flutter/website/src/development/platform-integration/platform-channels.md

 ## Channels and platform threading

 When invoking channels on the platform side destined for Flutter, invoke them on the platform's main thread.
-When invoking channels in Flutter destined for the platform side, they can be invoked from any `Isolate` that is the root `Isolate`, or is registered as a background `Isolate`.
-The platform side's handlers can execute on the platform's main thread or they can execute on a background thread if using a Task Queue.
+When invoking channels in Flutter destined for the platform side, either invoke them from any `Isolate` that is the root `Isolate`, _or_ that is registered as a background `Isolate`.
+The handlers for the platform side can execute on the platform's main thread or they can execute on a background thread if using a Task Queue.
 You can invoke the platform side handlers asynchronously and on any thread when the Task Queue API is available;
 otherwise, they must be invoked on the platform thread.

 {{site.alert.note}}